Generic norms and metrics on countable abelian groups: Groups isometric to the rational Urysohn space

 It is well-known and straightforward to prove using standard arguments that for any $\lambda$ satisfying \eqref{Uryaftercompl} we have that the completion $\overline{(G,\lambda)}$ is isometric to the Urysohn space.

 Moreover, an immediate computation gives that \eqref{Uryaftercompl} is a $G_\delta$ condition.
-Any norm $\lambda$ with which $G$ is isometric to the rational Urysohn space certainly satisfies \eqref{Uryaftercompl}, thus it follow from Theorem \ref{Urysohnnorms} that the condition defines a dense $G_\delta$ set. \end{proof} \begin{remark} We note that there is one example in the literature of a countable abelian group which admits a norm with which it is isometric to the rational Urysohn space, yet it is not unbounded.
+Any norm $\lambda$ with which $G$ is isometric to the rational Urysohn space certainly satisfies \eqref{Uryaftercompl}, thus it follow from Theorem \ref{Urysohnnorms} that the condition defines a dense $G_\delta$ set. \end{proof} The proofs of Theorem \ref{Urysohnnorms} and Corollary \ref{corollaryUry} also conclude the proof of Theorem \ref{intro_thm1}. \begin{remark} We note that there is one example in the literature of a countable abelian group which admits a norm which makes it isometric to the rational Urysohn space, yet it is not unbounded.
 It is the countable Boolean group (see \cite{Nie2}).
 The case of exponent $2$ is obviously special and it is open whether other bounded countable abelian groups admit such a norm (see the open problems in \cite{Nie1}, where it is proved that groups of exponent $3$ do not admit such a norm).
 We conjecture that they do not. \end{remark}